Cost: A ($15 per car for a 7 day pass)

-In June, we were in Oregon for a family reunion and since Crater Lake has been on my list of places to see, we decided to drive the 2 1/2 hours to go see it.
+In June, my family and I were in Oregon for a family reunion and since Crater Lake has been on my list of places to see, we decided to drive the 2 1/2 hours to go see it.
 Most of what Crater Lake has to offer can be seen in one day, unless you are the adventurous type and want to be in the area’s rugged wilderness.

 It’s worth a stop to visit the Steel Visitor’s Center and watch the film on Crater Lake.
 You’ll learn all about the history and geology of the area.
 Crater Lake is the deepest lake in the U.S. and is only fed by snow and rain.
 As a result, it’s considered to be the cleanest lake in the world; its deep blue hue and clear water once recorded a record depth clarity of 134 feet.

 There are plenty of hikes to do around Crater Lake.
 We did the Watchman Overlook trail that takes you up to an old fire watchtower.
 It is well worth the trip up as you can see more of a complete view of the lake.
 Be aware the elevation change is 420 feet and only those in good physical condition should hike this.
 My photo from the Watchman Trail is below.